tddapps/blog/_posts/2018-05-31-development-team-evaluation-explained.md

 Mature teams actively track their work _-generally with an [Issue Tracking software](https://en.wikipedia.org/wiki/Issue_tracking_system)-_.
 This practice increases productivity.
 Problems arise when work is not tracked: features are forgotten, employees burn out, chaos reigns.

+## How do you assign new work?
+Sharing is caring.
+Agile teams with strong engineering practices share responsibilities across their members.
+No single engineer is responsible for a single product.
+Multiple engineers collaborate on the same task.
+This collaboration reduces silos and increases the [Bus Factor](https://en.wikipedia.org/wiki/Bus_factor).

 ## How long does it take you to go from an idea into something your customers can use?
 There is not a right answer here.
 Feature sizes can greatly vary _even_ on the same team.
 Shorter cycle times indicate good organizational health.